antontimmermans/MOMCDM/README.md

 03-05-2020 v1.14 Added Portuguese translation and audio files created by Eduardo Almeida (#13)

 27-11-2020 v1.15 Updated scenario for Valkyrie 2.5.0 using the trigger BeforeMonsterActivation

+20-12-2020 v1.15a Small text changes in English and Spanish text